7

 Cuisinart ICE-21 recipe booklet

-When I read bad reviews of ice cream makers that are not producing the results people expect, most of the time the problem is the recipe rather than the machine.
+When I read bad reviews about ice cream makers not producing the results people expect, usually the problem is the recipe rather than the machine.
 So make sure you get your recipe right!

 Whichever recipe you're using, there are certain things that you should always do to get the best results.

-This the same for all machines really, but it's especially important with these removable bowl ice cream makers since they already warming up from the moment they leave the freezer.
+This is the same for all machines really, but it's especially important with these removable bowl ice cream makers since they're already warming up from the moment they leave the freezer.

-The ICE-21 comes with a 1.5 quart bowl.
-But the machine will add a fair amount of air to the mixture so you can't put a full 1.5 quarts of liquid in there or the ice cream will overflow out of the bowl.
+The Cuisinart ICE-21 comes with a 1.5 quart bowl.
+But the machine will add a fair amount of air to the mixture, so you can't put a full 1.5 quarts of liquid in there or the ice cream will overflow out of the bowl.

 So stick to good recipes that ask for 3 cups (or less than a litre) of liquid, pre-chill the mixture and you should be OK.

-Stage 3: Freezing and churning the mixture in the ICE-21
+3. Churn and freeze the mixture in the Cuisinart ICE-21

 It's a good idea to give the mixture a good blitz with a hand blender before you put it in the machine.
 This will get rid of any lumps that may have developed.

-Then, take the bowl out of the freezer, remove the plastic bag and the cling film and slot it onto the gear in the base.
+Then, take the bowl out of the freezer, and slot it onto the gear in the base of the ICE-21.
 Add the dasher and the lid to hold it in place.
 Then turn on the machine.
 Finally, pour the mixture into the rotating bowl through the hole in the lid.

 If you're really serious, you can put your hand in the bowl to press one of the blades against the side of the bowl.
 This will prevent that thin layer of frozen mixture building up in the gap between the blades and the bowl.
 So it should speed up the freezing.

-How long it takes to will depend on your recipe, how much mixture there is, how cold it is, how cold your bowl is and even how cold the room is!
+How long all this takes will depend on your recipe, how much mixture there is, how cold it is, how cold your bowl is and even how cold the room is!
 But I think the biggest factor is the quantity of the mixture.

 I find the ICE-21 one of the fastest machines around.
 I can sometimes get batches finished in less than 15 min.
 And it will rarely take longer than 20 min.

-Stage 5: Transferring the ice cream from the ICE-21 to the freezer
+4. Transfer the ice cream from the Cuisinart ICE-21 to the freezer

 You could eat the ice cream straight from the machine.
 But you'll need to be quick, because it's not properly frozen yet, so it's really soft and will melt very quickly.

 Never use a metal utensil for this as it will mark the bowl.
-Best to stick with a wooden spoon of plastic scraper.
+Best to stick with a wooden spoon or plastic scraper.

 You should try to do this as quickly as possible, as if it starts to melt and then re-freezes in the freezer, the small ice crystals that formed in the machine will grow into larger crystals that will be detectable on the tongue and give the ice cream a coarse, icy texture.

-So it's a good idea to pre-chill the container in the freezer before you put the ice cream in it.
-And use a wide, flat container rather than a narrow, deep one as this will encourage the ice cream to freeze quicker.
+So it's a good idea to pre-chill the container in the freezer before you put the ice cream in it Containers that are either wide and flat or deep and narrow are best, as the middle of the ice cream will be relatively close to the walls and this will encourage the ice cream to freeze quicker.

 Because the whole dasher comes out of the bowl, it's really easy to scrape the ice cream off the dasher and then scoop the rest out of the bowl pretty quickly.
 And this reduces melting.